The 5 best website builders for small businesses

 The template it generated needed a little work, but Hostinger’s AI website builder is pretty impressive nonetheless, and I had no trouble making edits with the drag-and-drop editor.
 In fact, Hostinger gave me more creative freedom than Squarespace because I could place design elements anywhere on the page.

 With Hostinger, you can kit out your website in no time.
-The pre-designed sections provide a great starting point, with options for a contact form and social icons.
+The pre-designed sections provide a great starting point (with options for a contact form and social icons), and its AI assistant, Kodee, is easily accessible if you’re stuck on anything.

 Hostinger's smart grid visible in its drag-and-drop editor